Documentation Index

 • Value: The input value

-• Minimum/Maximum Value: The minimum/maximum possible input field value
+• Minimum/Maximum Value: The minimum and maximum possible input field value

-• Values are inclusive (treated as ≤ and ≥ operators)
+• Values are inclusive, treated as less-than-or-equal-to and greater-than-or-equal-to operators.

 • Export Values (1-5): The new values to which the input values are translated